kealiaperrine/cpe400-final/README.md

 # cpe400-final

 enter total number of nodes, src, dest

 enter failure probablity for each node

 create random int for number of edges

 create random graph for number of nodes and edges

 print graph

+update weights of each edge, based on faultiness of router (pseudo machine learning is my idea)

+calculate dijkstra path

 create random int for total possible number of failed nodes

 calculated random threshold for head node(0 to 2 less than total nodes)

 if failure prob for node is greather than threshold, add to failed nodes

 remove failed nodes from graph

 print updated graph

+check if dijkstra path has any failed nodes

+if no, done!

+if yes:

+try - run an algorithm that is more flexible (doesnt know everything from start), print path \*still have to pick one

+catch - there is no path, sorry